-- 1. The provision of information for the property or enterprise in accordance with Schedule A (and additionally for an enterprise in accordance with Schedule 2); and - 2.
-A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B; and - 3.
-Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 4.
-The Farm Environment Plan has been prepared in conformance with Schedule 1 (using a decision support tool selected in accordance with Schedule B) and (additionally for an enterprise) Schedule 2 and has been approved by a Certified Farm Environment Planner; and - 5.
-Vulnerable Land has been identified and appropriate mitigation actions are included in the Farm Environment Plan; and - 6.
-The provision of adaptive management methods to manage the Farming activities, including identified mitigation actions.
+- 1. The provision of information for the subject land in accordance with Schedule A and additionally for an enterprise in accordance with Schedule 2; and - 2.
+Nitrogen Reference Point(s) is produced for the subject land in accordance with Schedule B; and - 3.
+Cattle, horses, deer and pigs are excluded from water bodies in accordance with Schedule C; and - 4.
+The Farm Environment Plan has been prepared in accordance with Schedule 1 and additionally for an enterprise in accordance with Schedule 2 and has been certified by a Certified Farm Environment Planner; and - 5.
+An assessment of Vulnerable Land and mitigating actions are included in the Farm Environment Plan; and - 6.
+Adaptive management methods to manage the farming activities, including identified mitigating actions, are included in the Farm Environment Plan